Fireworks: Italy

 In 2015, the Italian town of Collecchio mandated silent fireworks, being among the first to make the switch without losing the beauty of the visual displays.

 Netherlands

 In the Netherlands, fireworks cannot be sold to anyone under the age of 16.
 It may only be sold during a period of three days before a new year.
 If one of these days is a Sunday, that day is excluded from sale and sale may commence one day earlier.

 Republic of Ireland

-In the Republic of Ireland, fireworks are illegal and possession is punishable by huge fines and/or prison.
+In the Republic of Ireland, fireworks are illegal; the maximum punishment for possessing fireworks without a licence, or lighting fireworks in a public place, is a €10,000 fine and a five-year prison sentence.
 However, around Halloween a large amount of fireworks are set off, due to the ease of being able to purchase from Northern Ireland.

 Sweden

 In Sweden, fireworks can only be purchased and used by people 18 or older.
-Fire crackers used to be banned, but are now allowed under European Union fireworks policy.
+Firecrackers used to be banned, but are now allowed under European Union fireworks policy.